aaryapatil/aaryapatil/README.md

 ### Hi there, I'm आर्या पाटील 👋

-I'm a PhD candidate in Astronomy & Astrophysics 🔭 at the University of Toronto.
-I perform large-scale Data Driven studies to understand how the Milky Way formed and evolved 🌌 Prior to this, I earned a Bachelor's Degree in Computer Engineering 💻 and entered the exciting world of open source software development through Google Summer of Code 2017.
-I am a lover of stars, coding, statistics and open science.
+I am a PhD candidate in Astronomy & Astrophysics at the University of Toronto 🔭 .
+I perform large-scale Data Driven studies to understand how the Milky Way formed and evolved 🌌 .
+Prior to this, I earned a Bachelor's Degree in Computer Engineering 💻 , and entered the exciting world of open source software development through Google Summer of Code 2017.
+I have now been elected as a voting member of Astropy.

+- 💬 Ask me about stars, coding, statistics and open science
 - 📫 How to reach me: Please send an e-mail to patil@astro.utoronto.ca
+- 😄 Pronouns: she/her
 <!--
 **aaryapatil/aaryapatil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.